 But what life on a planet orbiting a pulsar?
 Astronomers estimate that the Milky Way contains an estimated 1 billion neutron stars, of which about 200,000 are pulsars –neutron stars of only 10 to 30 kilometers in diameter with enormous magnetic fields, that accrete matter and regularly burst out large amounts of X-rays and other energetic particles.
 So far, 3000 pulsars have been studied and only 5 pulsar planets have been found.
 In 1992, the first exoplanets ever were discovered around pulsar PSR B1257+12.

-In December of 2017, The Galaxy reported that it is theoretically possible that habitable planets exist around pulsars.
-Such planets must have an enormous atmosphere that convert the deadly X-rays and high energy particles of the pulsar into heat.
+In December of 2017, The Daily Galaxy reported that it is theoretically possible that habitable planets exist around pulsars.
+Such planets must have an enormous atmosphere that converts the deadly X-rays and high energy particles of the pulsar into heat.
 This was the conclusion of the paper by astronomers Alessandro Patruno (Leiden University and ASTRON) and Mihkel Kama (Leiden University and Cambridge University) who suggested that there could nonetheless be life in the vicinity of these stars.

 It is the first time that astronomers have tried to calculate so-called habitable zones near neutron stars.
 The calculations show that the habitable zone around a neutron star can be as large as the distance from Earth to the sun.

 For life to survive the planet must be a Super-Earth

 An important premise is that the planet must be a super-Earth with a mass between one and 10 times that of the Earth.
 A smaller planet will lose its atmosphere within a few thousand years.
 Furthermore, the atmosphere must be a million times as thick as that of the Earth.
 The conditions on the pulsar planet surface might resemble those of the deep sea.